What are hookworms?

 Hookworms are intestinal parasites of the cat and dog.
 Their name is derived from the hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
 They are only about ¼" to ¾ " (roughly 1-1.9 cm) long and so small in diameter that they are barely visible to the naked eye.

 Hookworms feed on the tissue fluids and blood of their host.
 The most common hookworms found in cats are Ancylostoma tubaeforme and Ancylostoma braziliense.
 Occasionally, cats will also become infected with the dog hookworm, Ancylostoma caninum.
 Cats can rarely become infected by another dog hookworm, called Uncinaria stenocephala.

 In general, cats tend to harbor relatively few hookworms when compared to the large numbers found in dogs.
 Also, the feline hookworms tend to be less aggressive bloodsuckers than the canine species.

 Hookworms are more common in warm, moist environments.
 Conditions of overcrowding and poor sanitation contribute to infection.

 How do cats get hookworms?

 In dogs, prenatal infection (infection prior to birth) may be a significant problem.
-Puppies may become infected from placental blood from an infected mother, or after birth through her milk.
-Prenatal infection has not been demonstrated to occur in kittens, although kittens can be infected through their mother's milk.
+Puppies may become infected from placental blood from their infected mother.
+Fortunately, this does not occur in kittens.
+They also cannot be infected through the infected mother’s milk.

-What are the clinical signs of feline hookworm infection?
+What are the clinical signs of a feline hookworm infection?

 How is hookworm infection diagnosed?